Temps and termites are on the rise. Schedule your free inspection today.

 How to identify ticks

-Ticks are identified by their scutum, or shield.
-This is the body of the tick.
+One key to tick identification is the scutum, or shield, which covers part of the tick's back.
 A deer tick has a solid colored scutum but other species will have patterns.
 The scutum of the tick can also identify the sex of the tick.
 A female tick has a smaller scutum while the male has a larger one.

 The mouthpart, or capitulum, is another way of identifying the sex of a tick.
 For example, a female deer tick has a larger capitulum than a male deer tick because male deer ticks don’t feed.